Akaina1/ctrlv_ui/README.md

 Embracing a Neo-Brutalist design style, CtrlV UI stands out with its bold, solid colors and sharp edges.
 Say goodbye to rounded corners – we're all about making a statement with our designs.

 But it's not just about looks – all CtrlV UI components adhere to WAI-ARIA design patterns, ensuring accessibility for all users.
 With CtrlV UI, you can create stunning, user-friendly interfaces without compromising on accessibility.
+[View more information here: https://www.w3.org/WAI/ARIA/apg/patterns/]

 So why wait?
 Dive into CtrlV UI today and unleash your creativity!
 Happy coding!